Potential for the discovery of the protophobic boson at the STCF: Anomalies in e+e- pair creation in nuclear decays

 Anomalous results in light nuclear transitions have persisted since the mid 1990s.
 We have given a snapshot of all these reports in \cref{tab:anomaly}.
 The first report was by the group at the Institut f\"{u}r Kernphysik, University of Frankfurt~\cite{deBoer:1996qdk,deBoer:1997mr,deBoer:2001sjo}.
 The group reported a deviation from expectations in the angular correlation of the final state electron-positron pairs~\cite{Rose:1949zz, Rose:1963zz, PhysRev.133.B1368} in the M1 \(e^+e^-\) decays of the \SI{17.6}{MeV} level (\(J^\pi=1^+, T=1\)) of\(~^8\)Be.
 Taking into account both internal pair conversion (IPC) and external pair conversions (EPC)~\cite{Borsellino:1953zz, Hart:1959zza, Olsen:1963zz} does not explain the deviation.
-The same discrepancy was not observed in the E1 decays of the 17.2 MeV level (\(J^\pi=1^-, T=1\)) of \(~^{12}\)C. The deviation in the M1 decays had a significance of 4.5\(\sigma\).
+The same discrepancy was not observed in the E1 decays of the 17.2 MeV level (\(J^\pi=1^-, T=1\)) of \(~^{12}\)C. The deviation in the M1 decays had a significance of \reftwo{4.5~\(\sigma\)}.
 The anomaly was observed for large values of the correlation angle \(\omega\).
 Both EPC and IPC fall off drastically for large separation angles~\cite{Rose:1949zz}, more so for low \(Z\) nuclei, hence, this anomaly was attributed to an exotic boson which was supposed to have been produced in the nuclear reaction.
 In the rest frame of the boson, the \(e^+e^-\) pair comes out back to back.
 In practice, the angle is smaller due to the Lorentz boost.
 A fit by the group predicted the mass of the exotic boson to be equal to \SI{9}{MeV}.

-A similar deviation in the M1 decay of~\(^8\)Be was observed when the same experiment was repeated at the 1MV Van de Graaff accelerator of ATOMKI~\cite{Vitez:2008zz} in Debrecen, Hungary.
-The correlation in the angular separation was best explained by fitting \(e^+e^-\) pairs originating from the decay of a \(12.0\pm2.5\)~MeV exotic boson.
+A similar deviation in the M1 decay of~\(^8\)Be was observed when the same experiment was repeated at the \reftwo{1 MV} Van de Graaff accelerator of ATOMKI~\cite{Vitez:2008zz} in Debrecen, Hungary.
+The correlation in the angular separation could be explained by fitting \(e^+e^-\) pairs originating from the decay of a \(12.0\pm2.5\)~MeV exotic boson.
 The same group also reported a similar excess in the magnetic monopole, M0, transition of the \SI{10.95}{MeV} \(0^-\to 0^+\) transition of \(~^{16}\)O~\cite{Krasznahorkay:2006zf}.
-This discrepancy was explained by a boson of mass between 9.0 and \SI{10.0}{MeV}.
+This discrepancy \reftwo{could be} explained by a boson of mass between 9.0 and \SI{10.0}{MeV}.